nghttp2/nghttp2/doc/nghttpx.1.rst

     replacing current set  of keys.
 It is up  to extern TLS ticket  key generator  to rotate  keys frequently.
 See "TLS SESSION  TICKET RESUMPTION" section in  manual page to know the data format in memcached entry.
+Optionally, memcached  connection  can  be  encrypted  with  TLS  by specifying "tls" keyword.

 .. option:: --tls-ticket-key-memcached-address-family=(auto|IPv4|IPv6)